Polarized superspecial simple abelian surfaces with real Weil numbers: The classification of into genera

-\begin{rem} The structure of \dieu modules is most easy to describe when $q=p$ (i.e.~$\pi=\sqrt{p}$).
+The structure of \dieu modules is very easy to describe when $q=p$ (i.e.~$\pi=\sqrt{p}$).
 In this case, $\sigma\in \Gal(\Q_q/\Q_p)$ is the identity map, and $\sfF$, $\sfV$ and $\pi$ all act as the same operator on $V_p$.
 Thus $V_p$ is simply an $F_p$-vector space of dimension $2$, and a Dieudonn\'e module in $V_p$ is just a full $A_p$-lattice.
 Moreover, condition (\ref{eq:62}) becomes identical to (\ref{eq:22}).
-Therefore, when $\pi=\sqrt{p}$, we treat a \dieu module $M(X)$ as if it is a Tate module and put $T_p(X):=M(X)$.
+Therefore, when $\pi=\sqrt{p}$, we treat a \dieu module $M(X)$ as if it is a Tate module and put $T_p(X)\coloneqq M(X)$.
 Necessarily, $T_p(X)$ is a free $O_{F_p}$-module of rank $2$ since $A_p=O_{F_p}$.
 See also \cite[Theorem~6.2]{waterhouse:thesis}.
-Thus every abelian surface $X/\F_p$ with $\pi_X^2=p$ is superspecial.
-There is a unique isometric classes of self-dual $O_{F_p}$-lattices in $(V_p, \psi_p)$ by Lemma~\ref{LC.2} again. \end{rem} We have just proved the following lemma.
+From Lemma~\ref{LC.2}, we immediately obtain the following lemma.